JPedroRodrigues/functional-programming/README.md

 ### 2. Getting Started

+> [!NOTE]
-This step-by-step guide can be easily find at the [ghcup website](https://www.haskell.org/ghcup/steps/).
+> The original step-by-step guide can be easily find at the [ghcup website](https://www.haskell.org/ghcup/steps/).
+What I am writing here is just a little briefing.
 My main goal here is to make it simpler for you.

 I'm assuming you are creating your files and studying in a Unix-like system, just in case you find here a cmd you are not used to.